-This section is all about how you register as self-employed for income tax and National Insurance contribution (NIC) purposes.
+This page is all about how you register as self-employed for income tax and National Insurance contributions (NIC) purposes.

-If you have decided to work for yourself by becoming self-employed, firstly you need to make sure that you are actually going to be self-employed for tax and National Insurance contributions (NIC) purposes as HM Revenue & Customs (HMRC) will need to be happy this is the case and that you are not in fact an employee instead.
-Have a look at our ‘employed, self-employed, both or neither’ page to help you work it out.
+If you have decided to work for yourself by becoming self-employed, firstly you need to make sure that you are actually going to be self-employed for tax and National Insurance contributions (NIC) purposes and that you are not in fact an employee instead.
+Have a look at our Am I employed, self-employed, both or neither page to help you work it out.
 It is possible to have two jobs where you are employed in one and self-employed in another.

 You might also need to consider whether you will need to register for VAT (Value Added Tax).
 See our VAT page for more information.

 I am self-employed.
 How and when do I register?

 You can register in several ways:

 - Online on GOV.UK (you will need to sign into Government Gateway to complete form CWF1)

 - Phoning the HMRC helpline for the newly self-employed